 The series will result in a book: Field Guide, A Community-made Book of Knowledge, that will be both a collaborative artwork and a guide to the ecology of the park.

 These workshops are free, hands on, open to all ages, families and individuals, and any skill level.

 RSVP required.
 Workshops are about 2 hours long.
-Masks are required, and space is limited to ensure social distancing is possible.

-These workshops will be offered to visiting summer camps in July and August.
+Workshops will be offered to visiting summer camps in July and August.
 If your camp is interested, please email Douglas Paulson.

 All Ages Welcome • Pre-Registration Required • Free!

 Socrates x Noguchi Field Guide 2023 VISIT HERE ! –>